daniel-meppiel-sonarsource/hands-on-scripts/README.md

     GROUP_NAME=training-users
     PASSWORD_LENGTH=6

-* Install dependencies with `pipenv`
+* Install dependencies by running `pipenv install` on the root folder.

 And you are ready to go!

-To see the full usage documentation, run: `python3 main.py --help`
+    ```
+    # Activate the pipenv environment
+    pipenv shell
+    # Get the docs
+    python main.py --help
+    # Create 20 users for your training session
+    python main.py --num 20
+    # Delete them
+    python main.py --delete